Giladx/Twisty/README.md

 Twisty
 ======

-Twisty Tools is a puredata osc controller for lpmt
+Twisty Tools is a pd-extended osc controller for lpmt